3d-partons/partons/doc/markdown/partons_download.md

 GIT_SSL_NO_VERIFY=true git clone https://drf-gitlab.cea.fr/partons/core/partons.git --branch v1.0 --depth 1
 GIT_SSL_NO_VERIFY=true git clone https://drf-gitlab.cea.fr/partons/core/partons-example.git --branch v1.0 --depth 1
 ~~~~~~~~~~~~~
-The option `--branch` is needed to checkout the *release* branch (in that case the tagged first version).
+The option `--branch` is needed to checkout the specific tagged version from the *release* branch.
 The option `GIT_SSL_NO_VERIFY=true` is needed because the CEA certificate is often not recognized.
 The option `--depth 1` can be used to download only the tagged commit and nothing else from the git history.
 * via the following links:
 Version  | Status                                           | elementary-utils            | numa			| partons			| partons-example 		|
 :------: | :----------------------------------------------: | :-------------------------: | :-------------------------:	| :---------------------------: | :---------------------------: |